Skip to the content.

 binary_sort

-before delegating the call to binary_sort, a function named count_run will be called first to calculate the longest increasing or descending subarray begin at index 0
+Before delegating the call to binary_sort, a function named count_run will be called first to calculate the longest increasing or descending subarray beginning at index 0

 so that binary_sort can sort the range begin at index 2, and end at index 4

-the subarray before start is sorted, and we need to sort all the rest elements from start to the end
+The subarray before start is sorted, and we need to sort all the remaining elements from start to the end

-first we set a variable pivot’s value to start’s value, perform binary search in the left subarray to find the first element that is greater than pivot
+First we set a variable pivot’s value to start’s value, then perform binary search in the left subarray to find the first element that is greater than pivot

 do {